frida/frida-website/_docs/javascript-api.md

 +   `Process.pointerSize`: property containing the size of a pointer (in bytes) as a number.
 This is used to make your scripts more portable.

++   `Process.codeSigningPolicy`: property containing the string `optional` or `required`, where the latter means Frida will avoid modifying existing code in memory and will not try to run unsigned code.
+Currently this property will always be set to `optional` unless you are using [Gadget](/docs/gadget) and have configured it to assume that code-signing is required.
+This property allows you to determine whether the [Interceptor](#interceptor) API is off limits, and whether it is safe to modify code or run unsigned code.

 +   `Process.isDebuggerAttached()`: returns a boolean indicating whether a debugger is currently attached